Hey Sis, I See You...

 Hello!
 I'm Yanique

-I'm a daughter of emotionally immature parents and a licensed psychotherapist.
-I know firsthand how hard it can be to feel like you're not enough.
+I’m a daughter of emotionally immature parents and a licensed psychotherapist.

 Yanique thank you for putting in the time and sharing your work with us.
 I've read many books and had a ton of therapy that didn't get to the heart of things.
 I've gotten so much clarity from reading your work.